Cortisol and Testosterone: 20 Ways To Reduce Your Cortisol Levels Naturally

 Working out is a fantastic way to increase testosterone levels, and therefore lower cortisol levels, but there are certainly ways of training that cause cortisol levels to skyrocket.

 This study looked at cortisol levels of ultra-marathoners and found that after competing there was an immediate 30% spike in cortisol levels.
+This doesn't include the daily spike that happens when endurance athletes are in intense training phases.

 2. Don’t Over-train

 One reaches a point where testosterone actually plummets and cortisol rises because of the stress your body is going through.
+This is known as the stress threshold.

 3. Be Cautious With the Gym